Diocese of Mostar-Duvno

 The Diocese of Mostar-Duvno (Dioecesis Mandentriensis-Dulminiensis, Croatian: Mostarsko-duvanjska biskupija) is a Latin Church diocese of the Catholic Church in Bosnia and Herzegovina.
 It encompasses northern Herzegovina.
 The episcopal seat is in Mostar, Bosnia and Herzegovina.
 It was formed on 5 July 1881, when the Apostolic Vicariate of Herzegovina was elevated to the diocese.
 It is the largest Catholic diocese in Bosnia and Herzegovina by the number of Catholics.

 The Diocese of Mostar-Duvno also retains the episcopal tradition from the Diocese of Duvno, an antique diocese first mentioned in 591, suppressed in the 7th century and reestablished in the 14th century.

-The seat of the diocese is the Cathedral of Mary, Mother of the Church.
-The diocese releases a monthly magazine Crkva na kamenu.

 The diocese covers area of 8368 km2, with 175,395 Catholics in 66 parishes of the diocese.
 There are 67 diocesan priests.
 The Franciscan Province of Herzegovina is serving 29 parishes.
+The seat of the diocese is the Cathedral of Mary, Mother of the Church.
 The current bishop of Mostar-Duvno is Petar Palić.
 He also serves as Apostolic Administrator of Trebinje-Mrkan, which is administered by the bishops of Mostar-Duvno since 1890.

+The diocese releases a monthly magazine Crkva na kamenu.
+Patron saint of the diocese is Saint Joseph.